A perspective on inelastic light scattering spectroscopy for probing transport of collective acoustic excitations: Introduction

 To probe thermal acoustic phonons beyond the spectral resolution of INS and IXS, Brillouin light scattering spectroscopy (BLS) has emerged as an established technique, complementing Raman spectroscopy which allows to probe zone-center optical polarizations~\cite{weber_2013_raman, Kargar_2021_natphot}.
 In principle, Brillouin scattering, also known as Brillouin–Mandelstam scattering, involves the scattering of an optical wave by an acoustic wave.
 The earliest theoretical works on Brillouin scattering were independently presented by Brillouin~\cite{brillouin1922} and Mandelstam \cite{mandelstam1926} in the early 20th century.
 The first experimental observation was reported shortly thereafter by Gross \cite{gross1930, gross1930_2}.
 The subsequent introduction of Fabry-Perot (FP) interferometers by Sandercock \cite{sandercock_1978_SSC} became a key component in modern BLS configurations, providing high contrast while maintaining moderate finesse to ensure sufficient transmittance of Brillouin signal for achieving high signal-to-noise ratio.
-Later, stimulated Brillouin light scattering was developed as a means to efficiently amplify the scattered signal~\cite{Chiao_1964_PRL} whose intensity by the spontaneous process is known to be substantially weak~\cite{damzen_2003_stimulated, Boyd_2008_textbook}.
+BLS has since become widely accessible owing to their compact optical setup and automated FP interferometers, enabling routine measurements of acoustic excitations with sub-GHz spectral resolution in standard laboratory settings~\cite{hillebrands_revsciinst_1999, Bencivenga_revsciinst_2012}.
+Later, stimulated light scattering was developed as a means to efficiently amplify the scattered signal~\cite{Chiao_1964_PRL} whose intensity by the spontaneous process is known to be substantially weak~\cite{damzen_2003_stimulated, Boyd_2008_textbook}.
 The scattering process can be stimulated through the strong coupling between the incident light and the material, producing an exponentially amplified signal~\cite{Eggleton_NatPhoto_2019}.
 Building on this, by introducing a pump laser with a pulse duration less than period of oscillation (inverse of acoustic phonon frequencies), the pump pulses impulsively create spatially periodic and time-dependent excitations in the material \cite{Yan_1985_JCP_ISS1, Yan_1987_JCP_ISS2}.
 The following modulations in the optical properties of the material can be measured using a probe beam.
-This method, termed impulsive stimulated Brillouin scattering, was demonstrated by Boersch and Eichler in 1967~\cite{Boersch_1967_firstISBS}.
-We will refer to this process as impulsive stimulated Brillouin scattering (ISS) when the scattering occurs in a stimulated manner by an impulsive light source, whereas we will specify the term Brillouin light scattering when addressing spontaneous or general Brillouin scattering.
+This method, termed impulsive stimulated scattering, was first demonstrated by Boersch and Eichler in 1967~\cite{Boersch_1967_firstISBS}.
+We will refer to this process as impulsive stimulated scattering (ISS) when the scattering occurs in a stimulated manner by an impulsive light source, whereas we will specify the term Brillouin light scattering (BLS) when addressing spontaneous or general Brillouin scattering.